Dieting to shed pounds is fine, but the benefits of eating healthy go way beyond weight loss.

 When you live on junk food, you’re making your body work harder to try to find and squeeze out the nutrients it needs.
 Common sense tells you that the smartest choice is to give your body the best fuel you can, and there are studies to back that up.
 Here in the U.S., Seventh Day Adventists who eat vegetarian diets have a life expectancy of 4-7 years longer than the rest of us.
 For some more examples see the article Eating for Longevity.

 Of course, living a long time won’t be that great if it means dealing with severe physical or mental impairment of one form or another.
-Food can be your best friend in arena too.
+Food can be your best friend in that arena too.

 In addition to all of the above mentioned benefits, a healthy diet helps prevent loss of bone mass and muscle strength.
 It gives your body the vitamins and minerals it needs to create normal chemical reactions and make all your organs function properly.
 It helps keep you vital and mobile and mentally alert.
 An added bonus is that it saves you money.
-Do you want to spend your retirement savings on medical bills or on all those things you’ve of doing in your Golden Years?
+Do you want to spend your retirement savings on medical bills or on all those things you’ve dreamed of doing in your Golden Years?

 If you want more details and proof of how diet relates to longevity, an excellent book is Healthy at 100: The Scientifically Proven Secrets of the World’s Healthiest and Longest-Lived Peoples, by John Robbins.
 (Click link to see this book on Amazon.)

-Eating healthy benefits everything from your skin cells to your brain matter.
+If you need any more reasons to clean up your dietary act, just remember that eating healthy benefits everything from your skin cells to your brain matter.
 You can eat healthier foods to lose weight, to have silkier hair or nicer nails, to set a good example for your kids, or just because it’s all the rage.
 Do it for any reason or no reason.
 You’ll look better, feel better, and live longer, and you might realize some of those benefits sooner than you expect.